1 Introduction to Devito

 # Define the PDE symbolically and solve for u.forward

-a = Constant(name='a')
+a = Constant(name="a")

 pde = u.dt - a * u.dx2